Get answers below to the most frequently asked questions about the ASH Minority Medical Student Award Program (MMSAP).

 How do I identify a mentor?

-ASH recommends starting with your medical school, specifically faculty in the department of hematology/oncology, or the hematology course director.
-If you are unable to locate a mentor at your own medical school, research other institutions in the area.
+ASH recommends starting with your medical school, specifically faculty in the department of hematology/oncology or the hematology course director.
+If you are unable to locate a mentor at your own medical school, we recommend researching other institutions in the area.